Meovv: 2024–present: Introduction and debut

 On August 16, 2024, The Black Label launched official social media accounts and posted animated teasers for their first girl group.
 These teasers also featured a large black cover being taken off a building, revealing five giant black cats sitting atop, hinting at the groups potential number of members.
 On August 19, The Black Label released a special teaser on Twitter, announcing that the agency would release content on August 21.
 That same day, The Black Label posted a video about Ella Gross on their official YouTube channel, making her the first member of Meovv to be revealed.
 Gawon was revealed on August 23, followed by Sooin, Anna, and Narin, each after two days intervals.
 Thereafter, The Black Label announced that Meovv had signed a partnership contract with Capitol Records ahead of their debut.

 A video trailer and announcement posters featuring all five members were released on September 4, 2024, alongside the announcement of the release of the group's debut digital single, "Meow".
 On September 6, the single was released alongside its music video.
 The group's second single, "Toxic", was released on November 18.

 Meovv's first EP, My Eyes Open VVide, was announced on April 14, 2025.
 A track from the EP, "Hands Up", was pre-released on April 28, and gave the group their first music broadcast trophy since debut on M Countdown on May 8, while the EP's lead single, "Drop Top", was released alongside the EP on May 12.
 The group released their first Japanese single, "Me Me Me", on July 29, which also serves as a promotional track for the Japanese cosmetics brand Kao.
 In September, it was reported that Meovv will be releasing new music the following month.
 They then released the digital single "Burning Up" on October 14.

+On May 11, 2026, The Black Label announced that Meovv would be releasing their second EP, Bite Now, on June 1.